Our annuity and life offices and securities client services and sales desk will be closed Apr. 7 for the Good Friday holiday.

-If you have a family or others who depend on you, you probably will want insurance to protect them financially.
-When determining how much life insurance you may need, make sure to factor in the cost of caring for dependents, such as your children or your parents, as well as their cost of living after you’ve gone.
-Add up your monthly bills and fixed expenses, and make a list of what you provide for your family.
-Include necessities like food and medical costs, but also discretionary funding for vacations and other quality of life needs.
-Depending on who you are supporting and how many, you’ll need to adjust your death benefit amount.
+If you have a family or other loved ones who depend on you, you may be considering life insurance to help create a financial safety net for the future.
+When determining how much life insurance you may need, you could factor in the cost of caring for dependents, such as your children or your parents.
+Think about the amount of money they would need to cover daily living expenses.
+Make a list of necessities like food, utilities, and medical costs, and consider adding in discretionary funding for vacations and other needs.
+To estimate the minimum amount of life insurance you may require, these questions can be a helpful place to start:

 The immediate expenses following the loss of a loved one can often cause a great deal of financial stress.
 The average cost of a funeral is nearly $8,000, and can likely be more with additional items and services.1 When you have life insurance, your family can rest assured that these expenses are covered, adding a little peace of mind during an incredibly difficult time.
 Think about your preferences for a memorial service, burial /cremation, and cemetery to help estimate how much will be needed to pay for these expenses.